Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Padres

-Lourdes Gurriel Jr. -- 2-for-4 in his last game -- will be in action for the Arizona Diamondbacks versus the San Diego Padres, with Ryan Weathers on the mound, on April 3 at 9:40 PM ET.
+The Arizona Diamondbacks and Lourdes Gurriel Jr., who went 1-for-4 last time out, battle Yu Darvish and the San Diego Padres at PETCO Park, Tuesday at 4:10 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4) against the Dodgers.
+In his last game he had a one-hit showing (1-for-4) against the Padres.

 Lourdes Gurriel Jr. Game Info & Props vs. the Padres